Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 when $v \gg 1$.
-Hence, we may want to construct an RPBD scheme satisfying (\ref{eq:SSExactRatio}) to get an exactly optimal privacy-utility trade-off.
-However, we show that such an RPBD scheme must be a block design scheme in the following proposition, whose proof is in Appendix \ref{app:proofs}. \begin{proposition} Let $(\mathcal{X},\mathcal{Y},\mathcal{I})$ be a $(v,b,r,\lambda)$-RPBD.
+Hence, we may want to construct an RPBD scheme satisfying (\ref{eq:SSExactRatio}) to {achieve the exact optimality}.
+However, we show that such an RPBD scheme must be a block design scheme in the following proposition. \begin{proposition} Let $(\mathcal{X},\mathcal{Y},\mathcal{I})$ be a $(v,b,r,\lambda)$-RPBD.
 Suppose that there exists an integer $k$ such that